 Online marketplaces have become a major force in DACH e-commerce.
 They offer a vast selection of products and a convenient shopping experience for consumers.

-Among all the retailers and marketplaces, there are a few companies that simply stand out, with Amazon.de leading the pack.
-It alone has recorded exceptional e-commerce net sales of approximately $18.56 billion and maintains its position as the largest online marketplace in Germany.
-But the website Amazon.de is also often visited in Austria, and it’s quite popular in Switzerland as well.
+Among all the retailers and marketplaces, there are a few companies that simply stand out, including Amazon.de.
+But the website Amazon.de is also often visited in Austria, and it’s pretty popular in Switzerland as well.

 As can be seen, there are a lot of platforms and price comparison sites that you can use to your advantage.
 By listing your products on at least a few such portals, you can increase the visibility of your e-commerce business and reach more potential customers in the long run.
 Choose wisely and get familiar with the terms & conditions of every platform, though.